Kristof30045/WRO/program/README.md

 1. Prototype

-   a.
-Considerations
+   a. **Considerations**
-      1. High manoeuvrability
+      - High manoeuvrability
-      2. Narrow width
+      - Narrow width
-      3. Easy variability of sensor placement
+      - Easy variability of sensor placement
-      4. We wanted to build the robot from the Spike kit
+      - We wanted to build the robot from the Spike kit
-      5. Camera (unfortunately this was not available)
+      - Camera (unfortunately this was not available)

-   b.
-Construction
+   b. **Construction**
-      1. Steering gear design with pivot, also known as waist articulation, agreed in advance by e-mail.
+      - Steering gear design with pivot, also known as waist articulation, agreed in advance by e-mail.
-      2. Size: 290x100x150 cm
+      - Size: 290x100x150 cm
-      3. Weight: 605g
+      - Weight: 605g
-      4. Components:
+      - Components:
         - The robot was built from the Lego Spike kit
         - Lego Spike Brick
         - Size of the 4 wheels: 56x16mm
-      5. Sensors:
+      - Sensors:
         - 2 distance sensors
         - 4 axis built-in gyroscope
         - 1 colour sensor (motor driven by an arm design to identify obstacles to be avoided from above)
-      6. Motors:
+      - Motors:
         - 3 medium motors:
           - To rotate the colour sensor
           - To rotate the steering
           - To move the robot

-# 2. Programming
+ 2. Programming
 a.
 Formulation of subtasks
   Straight motion: using gyroscope, we solved the high precision straight motion using P algorithm.